marcoscastro/msc_bioinfo/README.md

 The folder "alignment_algorithms" contains implementations of some algorithms for the alignment of biological sequences.

-The folder "detection_genetic_variations" contains the code of the application (in development).
+The folder "detection_genetic_variations/src" contains the code of the application (in development).
 The application is being made in C++.

 News coming soon...